 CDAC members review all HOME applications and make recommendations to the Board of County Commissioners based on the needs in the community.
 ESG applications are reviewed by the Continuum of Care Evaluation Working Group (CoCEWG).
-For FY2022-2023, the CDAC members attended an orientation meeting and heard presentations from Clark County staff regarding the funding programs and county statistics on Tuesday, February 1, 2022.
-Applications for the HOME program were submitted through an online application program called ZoomGrants.
+For FY2023-2024, the CDAC members attended an orientation meeting and heard presentations from Clark County staff regarding the funding programs and county statistics on Tuesday, December 13, 2022.
+Applications for the HOME program were submitted through ZoomGrants.
 The CDAC members were all given access to the site and reviewed applications online, as well as scoring the applications online.

 All CDAC meetings were held via Webex this year due to COVID-19.
-On January 4, 2022, HOME grant applicants made presentations to the CDAC members and took questions from the group.
+On January 17, 2023, HOME grant applicants made presentations to the CDAC members and took questions from the group.
 CDAC members then went online to score.
 If they lacked the capability to score online, the County provided technical assistance, as needed, for scoring.
-On February 1, 2022, CDAC members met to evaluate applications based on scoring and ranking and developed their recommendations to the Board of County Commissioners.
+On February 21, 2023, CDAC members met to evaluate applications based on scoring and ranking and developed their recommendations to the Board of County Commissioners.
 As part of the scoring process, CDAC members developed contingency plans for funding increases or reductions for both the HOME and ESG program allocations.

-On March 1, 2022, the Chair of CDAC presented the recommendations to the Board of County Commissioners through a public hearing process.
+On April 4, 2023, the Chair of CDAC presented the recommendations to the Board of County Commissioners through a public hearing process.
 At that meeting, the Board voted to accept the recommendations as presented.